HOU-Zhe0314/Fantasy-baseball/mysql-neo4j-service/README.md

 ## DataServices

 This package contains libraries for read, querying and writing to various databases, including:
-- RDBDataTable.py provides functions for accessing MySQL.
+- RDBDataTable provides functions for accessing MySQL.
-- MongoDBTable (in progress) provides functions for accessing MongoDB.
+- MongoDBTable  provides functions for accessing MongoDB.
 - Neo4jDataTable provides functions for Neo4j.